Map of Argentina

 To enter Argentina, your passport must be valid for six months beyond the end of your intended stay and have at least two blank pages.
 You must also have a return ticket showing your departure out of the country.
 Without proof of onward travel, you may be denied boarding at the airport or on arrival in Argentina.

-Passport holders of 87 countries can enter Argentina without a visa for up to 90 days, including citizens of Australia, UK, USA, Canada, New Zealand and European Union citizens.
+Many nationalities, including the UK, USA, Canada, and EU countries, can enter Argentina without a visa for up to 90 days.
 On arrival, you’ll get a 90-day stamp in your passport and may also have to pay a reciprocity fee (see World Travel Guide for more information).

 For those visiting the Iguazú Falls, it is common to take a trip to Brazil or Paraguay to explore other areas of the falls.
 You will need to obtain a Brazil or Paraguay tourist visa if you wish to enter these countries, even if it’s just a day trip.